chauff/cse1500-web-transcripts/_lectures/js.md

 - Write interactive web applications based on click, mouse and keystroke events.
 - Explain and use `jQuery` (the library introduced in the course book).

-## Take-aways of book chapter 4
+## Take-aways of the required reading

-Haing read chapter 4 of the course book in preparation for this lecture, you should know:
+Haing worked through the required reading in preparation for this lecture, you should know:

 - the basics of JavaScript;
 - how to include JavaScript in your web application;
 - what the [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is;
-- the DOM;
+- the DOM.
-- the basics of `jQuery` - a cross-platform JavaScript library designed to simplify the client-side scripting of HTML.
-Its popularity has steadily declined over the past few years as modern browsers implement more and more functionalities that `jQuery` was designed to make easy.
-It is still though very much in use as many large-scale projects still have it as a dependency.

-In this lecture we built upon book chapter 4 and cover a number of important JavaScript design patterns.
+In this lecture we built upon this knowledge and cover a number of important JavaScript design patterns.

 ## Examples throughout the lectures